 Single-phase UPS systems are smaller, lighter, and easier to transport and install.
 As such, single-phase UPS are best used in residential and small to medium sized office environments and when the required power supply is relatively low.

-Three-phase is most commonly used in commercial and industrial environments and when a much larger capacity is required.
+Three-phase UPS is most commonly used in commercial and industrial environments and when a much larger capacity is required.
 These devices have three phase wires and one neutral one – thus providing three alternating currents separated by phase angle, spreading the total load evenly.

 Three-phase UPS systems are better utilised in scenarios where a greater amount of power is required for critical loads, such as: